 During our walk, we made a stop near a picnic pavilion for shuffleboard and cornhole.
 (I won.)

 My favorite part of camping here was how drastically different the sunrise and sunset looked every single day.
 On our first morning – the temperatures in the 20’s – we were treated to this heavy mist sitting on the water against the fiery background of the rising sun.
+I could see some charred wood to the left.
+I reminisced of how Fire Watch Services and fire fighters battled the fire that’d grazed through the patch just last year.
+The fire took with it a lot of flora and fauna.

 But this was the view the second morning – no mist, just lovely reflections on the rippling surface of the water.